Faculty

 Dr. Klinger studies childhood predictors of long-term outcomes in adults with autism spectrum disorder and the development of community-based intervention programs that promote successful adult outcomes.
 Visit her online: TEACCH Autism Program.

-Dr. Klinger will be accepting a Clinical student to start Fall 2020.
+Dr. Klinger plans to admit a new student to start in Fall 2024.

 Fixed-Term Faculty